The Vape Talk

 - Anyone caught using a vapor pen, pod, e-cigarette or other vapor device and displaying signs of being under the influence of a substance will be subjected to a drug test.
 If that test is positive, the student will receive a 10-day suspension.

-Know the Facts - Health Information and Resources:
+Health Information and Resources:

 We are finding that teens believe that vaping is safe, especially if they are only vaping flavored liquid (e-juice) without nicotine.
 Some are telling us that their “parents know all about it’’ or that the students don’t consider it “smoking.’"